Henrincode/Curso-Senac-Tecnico-em-Informatica-para-Internet/UC8/2025-11-12 - Revisão banco de dados pt2/resolvendo.md

 select
 	cu.nome_curso,
 	count(al.id_aluno) as alunos_nascidos_dezembro
-from tb_cursos cu
+from tb_cursos as cu
-inner join tb_turmas tu
+inner join tb_turmas as tu
 	on tu.id_curso_fk = cu.id_curso
-inner join tb_aluno_turma at
+inner join tb_aluno_turma as at
 	on at.id_turma_fk = tu.id_turma
-inner join tb_alunos al
+inner join tb_alunos as al
 	on al.id_aluno = at.id_aluno_fk
 where month(al.data_nascimento) = 12
 group by cu.id_curso